Grands Projets of François Mitterrand: History

 Built between 1981 and 1998, the Grands Projets were constructed of similar materials, in less than two decades, within an urban landscape, and displaying related ideologies.
 Several of the monuments would display transparency, reflection, and abstract form.
-Considered to be visible, durable and controversial elements of Mitterrand's years in office, the Grands Travaux or Grands Projets Culturels, were officially known as the Grandes Operations d'Architecture et d'Urbanisme.
-François Mitterrand's Socialist government of the 1980s was strongly focused on promoting culture, and it was one of the centrepieces of his presidency.
+Considered to be visible, durable and controversial elements of Mitterrand's years in office, the Grands Travaux (or Grands Projets Culturels) were officially known as the Grandes Operations d'Architecture et d'Urbanisme.
+François Mitterrand's Socialist government of the 1980s was strongly focused on promoting culture, and it was one of the centerpieces of his presidency.
 Mitterrand's government allocated more money into art than had ever been seen in the past or since.
 They were commissioned to celebrate the 200th anniversary of the French Revolution.

 Mitterrand drew his inspiration for the Grands Projets from President Valéry Giscard d'Estaing's Centre Georges Pompidou of the late 1970s.
 The Centre Georges Pompidou was the result of an architectural design competition in 1971 which selected a team comprising Italian architect Renzo Piano, the British architect couple Richard Rogers and Su Rogers, Gianfranco Franchini, the British structural engineer Edmund Happold (who would later found Buro Happold), and Irish structural engineer Peter Rice.
 Reporting on Rogers' winning the Pritzker Prize in 2007, The New York Times noted that the design of the Centre "turned the architecture world upside down".
 The Pritzker jury said the Pompidou "revolutionized museums, transforming what had once been elite monuments into popular places of social and cultural exchange, woven into the heart of the city."
 Mitterrand, seeing the passion that went into the building project and having a will to produce the best possible buildings, pursued his Grands Projets based on similar architectural competitions which would attract architects from a wide field to develop the city to its architectural potential.

+Chronology

+Mitterrand's Grands Projets were realized throughout his presidency: